Kids and families

 Childhood feeding can present some challenges for many parents but it does not have to be overwhelming.
 We have a range of programs that can help to support parents to feed their children well.

-The PICNIC program is for parents of 0 to 2 year-olds.
-It aims to provide parents with the knowledge and skills in establishing positive feeding practices as they transition to solids and beyond.
+The PICNIC program is for parents of 0 to 6 year-olds.
+It aims to provide parents with the knowledge and skills to establish positive feeding practices as their child transitions to solids and beyond.
 Establishing positive feeding practices can help to keep children healthy as they grow providing them with the best start to life.

 The Munch & Move program is a NSW Health initiative that helps to support the healthy development of children birth to 5 years who attend early childhood education and care services.
 The program offers training and support to educators and provides helpful information for families to extend active play and healthy eating at home.